vicjohnson1213/SafeRM/README.md

 # To delete files, directories, etc...
 saferm [filesToDelete...]

+# To restore a deleted group of files
+rstr <index of trash directory>

-# To show the contents of the trash bin
+# To show the contents of the trash bin as an indexed list
 lstr

 # To empty the trash bin